Alpes-Maritimes: Summits and passes

 The highest point of the department is the Cime du Gélas (3143 m) on the Franco-Italian border which dominates the Vallée des Merveilles further east.
 The summit of Monte Argentera is higher at 3297 m above sea level, but it is located in Italy.
 There is also Mount Mounier (2817 m), which dominates the south of the vast Dôme de Barrot, formed of a mass more than 900 m thick of red mudstones deeply indented by the gorges of Daluis and Cians.
-Except in winter, four passes allow passage to the north of the Mercantour/Argentera mountain range whose imposing 62 km barrier is covered in winter snow which is visible from the coast.
+Except in winter, four passes allow passage to the north of the Mercantour-Argentera massif whose imposing 62 km barrier is covered in winter snow which is visible from the coast.
 From the west, the Route des Grandes Alpes enters the Cayolle Pass (2326 m) first on the way to the Alps and the sources of the Var in the commune of Entraunes.
 Then the route follows the Col de la Bonette – the highest pass in Europe at 2715 m – to connect to the valley of the Tinée then the Ubaye.
 Further east, the Col de la Lombarde (2350 m) above Isola 2000 allows access to the shrine of Saint-Anne de Vinadio in Italy.
 Finally, at its eastern end, the Col de Tende (1871 m) links with Cuneo in Italy.